zcyc/protoc-gen-gf/README.md

 ## Convention

-### The method name must be `Action + Resource`, for example: `CreateUser`.
+### The method name must be `Action + Resource`, for example: `CreateUser`

-When generated, `Action` will be mapped as http method according to the following rules, `Resource` will be used as http path.
+When generated, `Action` will be mapped as http method according to the following rules, `Resource` will be used as http path

 #### Rules
 - `GET, FIND, QUERY, LIST, SEARCH` -> GET